The 10 Greatest Tours Of All Time

 The previous 15 years had already seen Muse establish themselves as a big bloody deal, but it was on this two year run, promoting fifth album The Resistance where they became a mega-bollocks stadium band.
 So, those shows they’d played before, with pyro, CO2 cannons, lasers and elaborate stage productions?
 All were made to look like the equivalent of village dog and pony shows by comparison, as anyone who attended their three dates at Wembley on this tour can confirm.
 Basically a forum for Matt Bellamy and co. to let their maddest dreams run wild and boy did they.

-Though the more recent EMØTIØNAL RØADSHØW tour was a gargantuan celebration of Blurryface’s runaway success, the gigs that supported its release were the ones that in years to come people will say, ‘I was there.’
+Though their 2016-17 EMØTIØNAL RØADSHØW tour was a gargantuan celebration of Blurryface’s runaway success, the gigs that supported its release were the ones that in years to come people will say, ‘I was there.’
 Arguably the last time anyone will ever catch the Ohio duo in such close quarters, watching twenty one pilots rise from headlining London’s Boston Music Room to playing the O2 Shepherd’s Bush Empire and then finally the O2 Academy Brixton in the span of less than a year was a privilege, as the bond between a genuinely special band and their adoring fanbase blossomed and bloomed with each passing moment.